knightwavegg/cartesi-godot-hello-world/README.md

 ### Running as a docker image

-Simply use sunodo:
+Simply use cartesi:

 ```
-sunodo build
+cartesi build
-sunodo run
+cartesi run
 ```

-## Deploying the MessageBoard contract
+## Using the MessageBoard contract

 The Godot server is a simple echo server: Any message it receives as an Input it emits as a Notice, Report, and a Voucher.
 The Voucher will publish the received message to the MessageBoard contract.

 To deploy the MessageBoard contract to the local chain, we use forge.

 ```
-# 1. Start sunodo with --no-backend
+# 1. Start cartesi with --no-backend
 # 2. Deploy the MessageBoard contract
 #      in the contracts/ directory:
 forge create --rpc-url http://localhost:8545 --private-key <private_key> src/MessageBoard.sol:MessageBoard
 # 3. Run the game in server mode
+# 4. Make sure the local network is added to your browser wallet
+# 5. Grab one of the private keys for the wallets cartesi generates and import it to your browser wallet
+# 6. Run the game client
 ```